 Father Antony Thachuparambil had served about three decades since 1930 in Chelakkara, an extremely backward forest area.
 He had made immense contribution for the overall development of Chelakkara, serving all sections of society irrespective of caste, colour and religion.

-The declaration of the Father Augustine John Ukken as Servant of God made by Archbishop Andrews Thazhath of Thrissur on August 24, 2008
+The declaration of the Father Augustine John Ukken as Servant of God made by Archbishop Andrews Thazhath on August 24, 2008

 Sr. Celine's love for the Crucified Lord was extraordinary.
 She wanted to live and to suffer for Jesus.
 During her lifetime she was favored with ecstasies and visions of Our Lord and St. Theresa of the Child Jesus.